About our program

 - A background in mathematics will be helpful to get started, but courses are available for the student who needs to review or develop the necessary skills in mathematics, reading, English, and study skills.

-- Drafting and CADD courses have lab fees.
+- Drafting and CAD courses have lab fees.
 See current class schedule for fee amounts.

 What we offer